-A micropub takes beer drinking back to a time when most was consumed in an alehouse, more often than not this was in someone’s front room.
+A micropub takes beer drinking back to a time when most was consumed in an alehouse.
 There were no fruit machines and juke boxes then; just beer and good company.
 And this is exactly what you will find at The Cellars: a range of well-kept cask ales from all corners of the country, but always with a strong local representation from Kent’s microbreweries.
-To complement this core range there will be locally produced ciders, wines including Prosecco, soft drinks, tea and coffee and artisan gin.
+To complement this core range there will be locally produced ciders, craft keg beers, wines including Prosecco, artisan gin, vodka and rum, soft drinks, tea and coffee.

 The Cellars Alehouse can be found at The Old Brewery, a small enterprise estate just off Rocky Hill on one side and Buckland Road on the other.
 It is all that remains of The Medway Brewery, once the home of Style & Winch and later part of the Courage empire.
 We are in the old cellars of the brewery, probably where the large wooden barrels were once stored for maturing for a perfect touch of historic resonance.